Nishchz/Nishchz/README.md

 A Full Stack Web Developer 🚀 from India.

 - 👨‍💻 MERN Stack Developer
-- 📚 Learning Something new everyday
+- 📚 Learning something new everyday
 - 💡 "Jack of all, Master of some."